 On average, products containing MegaNatural®-BP cost less than $0.50 per day.
 Click here for a list of products that contain MegaNatural®-BP.

 Antioxidants are compounds that have the capacity to neutralize reactive oxygen species.
 Oxygen free radicals generated by oxidative and other biochemical pathways are the main cause for a number of degenerative diseases.
 Antioxidants act as radical scavengers, and convert the radicals to less reactive species.
 The imblanace due to the presence of excess free radicals and lower antioxidants causes oxidative stress and many chronic health problems such as cancer, atherosclerosis, myocardial infraction, senile cataracts, and rheumatoid arthritis.

 Polyphenols are the most abundant group of plant phenolic compounds, known to provide much of the flavor, color, and taste to fruits, vegetables, seeds, and other parts of the plants.
 As dietary sources of biologically active compounds they prove to be valuable for health.
 They have been linked to reduce the risk of cariovascular disease, cancer, and other degenerative diseases.
 Commercially available grape seed and skin extracts are a rich source of these polyphenols.
 The various health benefits of polyphenols have been associated with their antioxidant, antibacterial, anti-inflammatory, and anti-allergenic properties.

 Polyphenolics uses only non-fermented seeds and skins from California wine grapes and juice grapes collected in the Central Valley of California.
-Constellation Brands, Polyphenolics parent company, is the largest wine company in the world so we have a large supply of raw material to choose from.
+E&J Gallo Winery, the California Natural Color & Polyphenolics parent company, is the largest wine company in the world so we have a large supply of raw material to choose from.